brightmorkli37/blogApp/README.md

 3. Readers can subscribe to newsletters.
 4. Readers can comment on blogs (upcoming feature.)

-## Watch this space for a link to a live demo page of the apllication.
+## Watch this space for a link to a live demo page of the application.
 Comming soon.